Las Vegas – riding the Dopamine Express in world-famous Sin City

 I’ve never hated a place so much before even getting out of the taxi – although Mumbai was close.

 Mumbai, though, had some redeeming qualities.
-It seemed “authentic”, whatever that means.
+It at least seemed “authentic”, whatever that means.

 Yes, it’s actually that bad – like a tacky alien theme park.